 - Waiting to collect on tax sale overages requires a lot of sitting, waiting & hoping for results that usually have a 50/50 chance (on average) of panning out favorably.
 If you’re the kind of person who needs control and immediate results, this approach will probably drive you insane.

 - Collecting excess proceeds isn’t something you can do in all 50 states – so if you’ve already got a property that you want to “roll the dice” on with this strategy, you’d better hope it’s not in the wrong part of the country.

 Want To Learn More?

 I’ll be honest – I haven’t spent a lot of time dabbling in this area of investing because I can’t handle the mind-numbingly slow pace and the complete lack of control over the process – it drives me crazy.
-That being said – I know there is still money to be made in this arena (it’s just not the niche that I’ve chosen to carve out for myself).
+With that being said, I still know there is a lot of money to be made in this arena, it’s just not the primary niche that I’ve chosen to pursue myself.

 If this sounds like a business opportunity you want to dive into (or at least learn more about) – I know of one guy who has created a full-blown course around this specific kind of system.
 His name is Jack Bosch and he has explored this realm in great detail.
 I have been through a couple of his courses in the past and have found his methods to be highly effective and legitimate money-making strategies that work extremely well (seriously – I’ve got some big checks to prove it).
 If you want to learn about his system for collecting hidden tax sale cash, you can find out more through this affiliate link.